* Yuan up over 5 pct since depegging, 1.5 pct this year

 That is in keeping with Beijing's long-standing stance that it will let the yuan become more flexible over time, out of its own interests -- and not because of pressure from the outside.

-Still, some of the strongest critics of China's currency policy have continued to keep up their pressure on the issue.
+Still, some of the strongest critics of China's currency policy have continued to keep up their pressure for more action.

 "Despite its rampant inflation problem, China's government does not seem prepared to let the value of the yuan rise much higher above its present level," the New York Democrat said in a statement.
 [ID:nW1E7FI01E]